octobus55/Engineering_exercise/README.md

 ## Task 2

-Make the following filters on the course list
+Create a filter resolver on the graphQL server `./api` to allow for filtering on the following fields:
 - *Title* - Free text field
 - *Class Type* - Select
 - *Level* - Select

+## Task 3

+On the client, implement filtering for the fields added in Task 2 and display the filtered results.

-## Task 3 - Bonus (Not required)
+## Task 4 - Bonus (Not required)

 Add a basket list on the page and add a class to this list when `Book` button is clicked.